nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

    can tell I'm reading it.
 Maybe a half-mirror 'teleprompter' would help, but probably not.

+2. The room doesn't help, but unfortunately my voice is just like that.

-2. I didn't leave enough space for the all the games to have sound on, so you miss out on lots of bleeps and bloops.
+3. I didn't leave enough space for the all the games to have sound on, so you miss out on lots of bleeps and bloops.
+I was thinking of time stretching some of my pauses but decided that was too much effort.

-3. I needed to record way more game footage but `mame -aviwrite` uses up a ludicrous amount of space, not a lot of compression going on there.
+4. I needed to record way more game footage but `mame -aviwrite` uses up a ludicrous amount of space, not a lot of compression going on there.
 Running it through ffmpeg makes it a lot more manageable, perhaps I could do something clever with sockets.

-4. I ran out of time for adding the inverse font and cool phosphor glow to the text slides.
+5. I ran out of time for adding the inverse font and cool phosphor glow to the text slides.
 I just hammered them out in GIMP text tool whereas last time I used HTML and CSS.

+6. There's some bits of script which just 'went missing' between the second and final edits: I screwed up the timeline and had to put it back together and some stuff got lost.

+7. Earlier I said "Really, what I want is a GUI for writing `ffmpeg` filters." and that's never been truer.

+Anyway, not sure if this video will be published publically, if not I'll make a "director's cut" and chuck that out there ...